This is the second post in a two-part series on video lighting for beginners.

 Watch out for shadows

-There are loads of videos online in which the shadow is so well-defined it looks like there’s a second person in the image!
-Here are a few tips to minimize distracting shadows to a minimum in your video shoots:
+There are loads of videos online in which the shadow is so well-defined, it looks like there’s a second person in the image!
+Here are a few tips to minimise distracting shadows in your video shoots:

 - Put some distance between yourself and your backdrop: This will soften or eliminate shadows thrown by your lighting onto the wall or backdrop behind you.

-- Light the wall or backdrop: If there’s a prop like a plant or vase that you want to include in your shot but it’s causing harsh shadows, we recommend two things: 1. separate the prop from the wall and, 2. throw a light on the wall or backdrop to soften the shadow.
+- Light the wall or backdrop: If there’s a prop like a plant or vase that you want to include in your shot, but it’s causing harsh shadows, we recommend two things.
+1. Separate the prop from the wall.
+2. Throw a light on the wall or backdrop to soften the shadow.

-Given that you’ll be shooting many of your videos at home you need to be mindful of reflective surfaces.
-Your home wasn’t designed for shooting video but for living.
+Given that you’ll be shooting many of your videos at home, you need to be mindful of reflective surfaces.
+Your home wasn’t designed or furnished for shooting video but for living.
 As such, there will be reflective surfaces and items that could cause dizzying distractions in your videos.

 Experiment and practice

 It may be necessary to move some furniture around to get the best effect.
 It doesn’t have to be perfect.
 Your first priority is to ensure that you are properly lit.
-Then you can work out lighting the rest of your space to ensure it has a professional feel.
+Then you can work out lighting the rest of your space.

 Even though we come from a journalism background and got used to shooting in a purpose-built television studio, nearly all of our video content is shot in our home today; the rest is shot in the great outdoors.